Zomig Side Effects

 It is possible that some side effects of Zomig may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 Applies to zolmitriptan: oral tablet, oral tablet disintegrating

-Along with its needed effects, zolmitriptan (the active ingredient contained in Zomig) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, zolmitriptan (the active ingredient contained in Zomig) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking zolmitriptan:More common
+If any of the following side effects occur while taking zolmitriptan, check with your doctor immediately:More common

 - Chest pain (severe)